ykamal/wordpress-feedback-plugin-sample/README.md

 - Uses Composer for PSR-4 autoloading
 - Uses various OOP methodlogies
 - Uses PHPUnit for unit testing
+- Please note that the time constraints may have had an impact in the quality of the end result.

 ## Requirements
 - Docker Desktop / Docker Compose